 Demons can’t dig out of first-half hole, fall to No. 25 Southeastern

-HAMMOND, La.
-(KALB) -The Northwestern State football team built its best Southland Conference start in three-plus decades in part by winning the third-down battle, slowing opposing offenses.
+HAMMOND, La. – The Northwestern State football team built its best Southland Conference start in three-plus decades in part by winning the third-down battle, slowing opposing offenses.

 The Demons could not find that same success Saturday afternoon at No. 25 Southeastern as the Lions halted NSU’s four-game conference win streak with a 23-7 victory at a chilly Strawberry Stadium.